MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

 ---
 title: Authentication with the Azure SDK for Go using a managed identity
-description: In this tutorial, you'll use the Azure SDK for Go to authenticate to Azure with a managed identity. ms.date: 05/09/2024 ms.topic: how-to ms.custom: devx-track-go, devx-track-azurecli, devx-track-azurepowershell
+description: In this tutorial, you use the Azure SDK for Go to authenticate to Azure with a managed identity. ms.date: 05/09/2024 ms.topic: how-to ms.custom: devx-track-go, devx-track-azurecli, devx-track-azurepowershell